|

 Redundant Pads

-Duplicate pads are commonly included in the manufacturing data
+Duplicate pads are commonly included in the manufacturing data generated from PCB layout software.

 |